sfigg/commercialization-public/test/hlk/testref/troubleshooting-devicestorage-testing.md

 ## <span id="Removable_Storage_Device"></span><span id="removable_storage_device"></span><span id="REMOVABLE_STORAGE_DEVICE"></span>Removable Storage Device

-These are common perfomance issues with removable storage.
+These are common perfomance issues with removable storage devices.

-For storage devices that have removable attributes, because I/O queuing is disabled on a particular driver stack to ensure that data can be written as much as possible.
-In the other hand, the queueing is enabled on devices that are recognized as fixed disk.
+For storage devices that have removable attributes, I/O queuing is disabled on a particular driver stack to ensure that data can be written as much as possible.
+However, the queueing is enabled on devices that are recognized as fixed disk.
 If I/O queuing is disabled, the next I/O request is made after waiting for each I/O request to complete.
-Therefore, it will be lower throughput than fixed disk.
+Therefore, it will have lower throughput than a fixed disk.